Alix Wilton Regan

-Alix Sophie Wilton Regan (born 26 January 1986) is an English actress known for her roles as Samantha Traynor in Mass Effect 3 and Aya in Assassin's Creed Origins.
+Alix Sophie Wilton Regan (born 26 January 1986) is a British actress known for voicing Calista in The Last Story, Samantha Traynor in Mass Effect 3, the female Inquisitor in Dragon Age: Inquisition, Aya in Assassin's Creed Origins and Selemene on Dota: Dragon's Blood.

 Early life

 Born in London, Wilton Regan attended L'Ile Aux Enfants primary school, the Lycee Francais Charles de Gaulle, and Latymer Upper School for A-Levels.
 She also attended Sylvia Young Theatre School and Stage Coach for acting, singing and dancing lessons outside of school.

 After graduating, Wilton Regan enrolled in drama school and became the youngest ever student to be admitted to the NCDT and CDS accredited Drama Studio London.
-Whilst training, Wilton Regan represented her school at National level, in the BBC Radio Carlton Hobbs Awards.
+Whilst training, Wilton Regan represented her school at National level, in the BBC Radio Carleton Hobbs Awards.
 Wilton Regan was honoured by the BBC panel with two Special Commendation Awards: Best Shakespearean Monologue and Best Contemporary Duologue.

 Career

 Theatre

 After graduating at the age of 20, her first stage appearance was as Hannah in the two-handed Retreat by playwright James Saunders, which won a FringeReview Award for Most Outstanding Theatre Show at The Edinburgh Festival Fringe 2007 and transferred to the New End Theatre, London.
 Since then, Wilton Regan has performed in theatrical productions at Theatre Royal Haymarket, The Tricycle Theatre, The King's Head Theatre, The Arcola Theatre and The Landor Theatre.
 She also performed opposite Jonathan Pryce in "King Lear" at The Almeida Theatre in Michael Attenborough's last show as artistic director there.